-Mohamed Abdalmagid received his master’s degree in Electrical Engineering from Cairo University in Giza, Egypt in 2017.
-He also received a diploma in Business administration form department of continuing education from American University in Cairo (AUC), Egypt, 2017.
+Mohamed Abdalmagid received his master’s degree in electrical engineering from Cairo University in Giza, Egypt in 2017.
+He also received a diploma in business administration from the department of continuing education at the American University in Cairo (AUC), Egypt, 2017.

-From 2013 to 2018, Mohamed worked for Electronics Research Institute, Egypt as an Assistant Researched and he was responsible for implementing a prototype of DFIG-based wind energy conversion system.
-From 2018 to 2019, Mohamed worked as a design engineer for EOIP company, Egypt and he was responsible for designing 1.5 KW on-board electric vehicle battery charger.
+From 2013 to 2018, Mohamed worked for the Electronics Research Institute, Egypt, as an assistant researcher.
+He was responsible for implementing a prototype of a DFIG-based wind energy conversion system.
+From 2018 to 2019, Mohamed worked as a design engineer for the EOIP company, Egypt.
+It was here that he was responsible for designing a 1.5 KW on-board electric vehicle battery charger.

-He is currently a Ph.D. student at McMaster University, Department of Electrical and Computer Engineering.
-His research is focused on electrical machines, power electronics, electric vehicles, renewable energy.
-From 2019, he has been with Prof. Emadi research team at McMaster Automotive Resource Center (MARC).
+Mohamed is currently a Ph.D. student at McMaster University, in the department of electrical and computer engineering.
+His research is focused on electrical machines, power electronics, electric vehicles, and renewable energy.
+From 2019, he has been with Dr. Ali Emadi’s research team, at the McMaster Automotive Resource Center (MARC).

-Since he was an undergraduate student in Shoubra Faculty of Engineering, Benha, Egypt, Mohamed has found power electronics and theory of electrical machines are his areas of interest.
-He was always trying to simulate the electric machines and power electronics problems using Matlab as extra work, just because he loves these areas.
+Since he was an undergraduate student at the Shoubra Faculty of Engineering, Egypt, Mohamed’s interests have been in power electronics and the theory of electrical machines.
+As extra work, Mohamed was always trying to simulate the electric machines and power electronics problems, using Matlab, simply because he loved these areas.

-In 2013, Mohamed started working in doubly-fed induction machines (DFIM) in Electronics Research Institute as a part of his experimental works for master’s degree.
-Mohamed implemented the whole system of DFIG-based wind energy conversion system.
-Also, he implemented a PMSM-based wind turbine emulation system to drive the DFIG.
+In 2013, Mohamed started working with doubly-fed induction machines (DFIM) at the Electronics Research Institute, as part of his experimental works for his master’s.
+Mohamed was able to implement the whole system of DFIG-based wind energy conversion system.
+He also implemented a PMSM-based wind turbine emulation system, to drive the DFIG.

-In 2018, Mohamed designed AC to DC 1.5 KW on-board battery charger for electric vehicle applications.
-The design based on zero-voltage switching full bridge converter with input power factor correction.
+In 2018, Mohamed designed an AC to DC 1.5 KW on-board battery charger for electric vehicle applications.
+The design was based on a zero-voltage switching, full bridge converter, with input power factor correction.

-Since coming to McMaster University, Mohamed has enjoyed working as a Research Assistant and Teaching Assistant for electric engineering courses.
-He loves teaching and motivating undergraduate students, and this position gives him this opportunity.
+Since coming to McMaster University, Mohamed has enjoyed working as a research assistant and teaching assistant for electric engineering courses.
+He loves teaching and motivating undergraduate students, and these positions give him this opportunity.

-Now in McMaster Automotive/Aerospace Resource Center, Mohamed is a member of electrical machine design for electric vehicles and MORE aircraft applications.
+Now at the McMaster Automotive/Aerospace Resource Center, Mohamed is a member of the electrical machine design for electric vehicles, and MORE aircraft applications.
 Mohamed works mainly on the electromagnetic design of axial-flux permanent magnet synchronous motors and switched reluctance motors.
-Also, Mohamed is responsible for partial discharge analysis of motor windings and the selection of motor windings insulation materials.
+Mohamed is also responsible for the partial discharge analysis of motor windings, and the selection of motor windings insulation materials.